No Document Loans for 2022 – No Doc Loans – No Tax Returns

 The more documentation you provide to your no doc lender with your loan application, the lower your interest rate may be.
 Many home buyers cannot provide documentation for personal or tax reasons and are thankful to have no doc loans as an option.
 Many of these home buyers also have a healthy income, savings, or credit history.

-A No Doc Loan or Low Document Loan provides increased ease and privacy when applying for a mortgage.
 In the past, anyone could apply for a no doc loan but now this type of loan is designed for self-employed borrowers.
 No doc loans are also available to investors who may not be self employed.

-Borrowers that opt for a No Doc Loan are typically those who do not prefer to have their income documentation and financial history presented to the lender.
 For instance, they might be using inheritance to secure a loan or have fluctuating income from owning their business.
 They also may not qualify as a self-employed borrower if they had to do it based upon the income on their tax returns.

-Types of No Doc Loans and Low Doc Loans
+Types of No-Doc Loans and Low-Doc Loans

 Bank Statement Loans

-The average monthly deposits will be used to qualify you for your mortgage.
-They will take a percentage of those deposits and those dollars will be treated as income.
 The good news is that all of the legitimate tax deductions that you are taking for your business will not be used against you like when you apply for a conventional loan.
 Bank statement loans are the best option available to you now.

-Stated Income or Low Doc Loans
+Stated Income Loans (Low Doc Loans)

 Stated Income Loans or Low Doc Loans typically attract people who work on a cash or commission basis or people who do not draw a consistent salary.
 The borrower will not need to disclose earnings and might not need to show tax returns or bank statements.